 Next we added what I wanted him to learn.
 We talked about what this would look like and even did some role play.
 His favorite part was when he got to pretend he was the coach.
 “Chomp like an alligator,” he told me.
 It was fun to see what he remembered from his first practice!
 (Alligator chomping being a metaphor for catching the ball with his glove.)

 On the final page we wrap up the story.
-For this page I asked Sawyer what he wanted it to say.
+For this page I asked my son what he wanted it to say.
 In one word he summed up his feelings for his new sport and validated any nervous feelings I had about starting him on a team sport!
 “Superstar!”

-So there you have it.
 Social stories are simple and fun to make, and they teach important lessons too!
 Comment below with any questions you may have or to share any social stories you have made!
 What was the first social story you utilized with your child?
 Was it helpful?